-The Graduate Entry Program in Nursing (GEPN) offers post-baccalaureate entry to the Master's in the Online Advanced Population Health Nursing (APHN), and Doctor of Nursing Practice (DNP).
+The Graduate Entry Program in Nursing (GEPN) offers post-baccalaureate entry to the Master's in the Online Advanced Population Health Nursing (APHN), Master's in Nursing Education & Leadership Program, and Doctor of Nursing Practice (DNP).
 At the time of application to GEPN, the student selects a specialty area and graduate degree (i.e., MS or DNP).
 Transfer into or between the FNP or AGPCNP specialties is not permitted.
-Once enrolled in GEPN, a student is ineligible for admission to other SONDH graduate programs.
+Once enrolled in GEPN, a student is ineligible for admission to other NAWSON graduate programs.